2022 Australian Open women's singles draw, scores

 Ash Barty is rolling at the Australian Open, looking to become the first Australian to win a singles title in Melbourne in 44 years.

-Barty lost just eight games total in her first three matches, marching into the second week.
+Barty lost just 15 games total in her first four matches, marching into the second week.

 Defending champion Naomi Osaka, who would have played Barty in the fourth round, was upset by American Amanda Anisimova in round three.
 That leaves no women in the field who own more than two major singles titles.